The Rise of Eventide: Flash Fiction

 Eve woke one morning to a ruckus outside.
 She looked out the window and saw a man who was attempting to chase away the birds.
 To Eve, it didn’t matter that he was trying to help, trespassing was trespassing.
 She grabbed her father’s machete and stormed out the door.

 Words were on the verge of flying out of her mouth about her property and having things under control here and thank you, but please move on.
 Two things stopped her and sent her back to the other side of the stone wall.
 The first was her father’s clothes.
-The second was the board tied to the man’s back at his waist and chest.
+The second was the board tied to the man’s back.
 He turned.
 Their eyes met.
 And Eve fled to the house.

 She was too frightened to look outside.
 What had gone wrong?
 What evil had found its way to her farm?
 She hid along the wall in her bedroom with the straw tic pulled close, the blade of the machete cold against her arm.